 “There is a definite need for more research to figure this out,” said Flynn.

-Experts agree it may be a long time before we know for sure that higher levels of phenols and other components in olive oil are better for us, or what the optimal numbers might be.
-Frequency — or how often we consume these nutrients — could even turn out to be more important than potency.
-In that case, the best tasting olive oil would seem to be the better choice.
+Experts agree it may be a long time before we know that higher levels of phenols and other components in olive oil are better for us, or what the optimal numbers might be.
+Frequency- or how often we consume these nutrients- could even be more important than potency.
+In that case, the best-tasting olive oil would be the better choice.

-In the meantime, much like Dr. Oz’ “fridge test” or Rachael Ray’s clarity check, “world’s healthiest” claims run the risk of adding more smoke to the already abundant consumer confusion on matters of olive oil quality and health benefits.
+In the meantime, much like Dr. Oz’ “fridge test” or Rachael Ray’s clarity check, “world’s healthiest” claims risk adding more smoke to the already abundant consumer confusion on matters of olive oil quality and health benefits.

 More articles on: chemical analysis of olive oil, health, oleocanthal